How to Build an SEO-Optimized Website For Your Business

 * Podcasts

-So if you are a business dependant on local traffic, localize your content whenever possible!
+So, if you are a business dependent on local traffic, localize your content whenever possible!

 Nine On-Site SEO Issues to Bring to Your Webmaster